artemixdev/micro-os/README.md

 but today there is no reason for this.

 ## Installation
-The easiest and common way to is to add contents of `include` and `src` to your project.
+The easiest and common way is to add contents of `include` and `src` to your project.
 Note that the configuration is set at compile time by defining certain symbols.

 ## Example with STM32F1